not-mikolaj/portfolio/updates.md

 # Website Updates Guide

+## Vue.js Components

+The website is built with Vue.js 3 and uses a component-based architecture:

+### Main Components
+- `App.vue`: Main application component
+- `Section.vue`: Reusable section component with transition effects
+- `Cursor.vue`: Custom cursor implementation
+- `About.vue`: About section content
+- `Projects.vue`: Projects showcase
+- `Career.vue`: Career timeline
+- `Contact.vue`: Contact form

+### Updating Components
+1. Navigate to `src/components/`
+2. Edit the respective component file
+3. Changes will be automatically reflected in the application

 ## Custom Cursor

 The website features a custom cursor with interactive states.
 The cursor consists of:
-- A small dot (8px) that follows the mouse precisely
+- A small dot (6px) that follows the mouse precisely
 - A larger follower circle (24px) that follows with a slight delay
 - Interactive states that make the cursor grow on hoverable elements

 To modify the cursor:
-1. Edit cursor styles in `style.css` under the "Custom Cursor" section
+1. Edit cursor styles in `src/components/Cursor.vue`
-2. Adjust cursor behavior in `main.js` in the cursor-related event listeners
+2. Adjust cursor behavior in the component's mounted hook

 ## Tech Stack and Icons